 I’ll never forget the feeling of absolute awe and disbelief when I found out I had been selected as a 2014 Pinnacle Scholar.
 It is such an honour and a privilege, and for me it is life changing.
-As an activist and a young member of the LGBT+ community I have so many visions for the future, and with the help of Pinnacle and my mentor I can strive to achieve my goals and help make the world a better place for young people struggling with their identity and sexuality.
+As an activist and a young member of the LGBTIQ+ community I have so many visions for the future, and with the help of Pinnacle and my mentor I can strive to achieve my goals and help make the world a better place for young people struggling with their identity and sexuality.
 I am so thankful for this opportunity and am looking forward to a fantastic year of learning and experience ahead.

 Perth WA, Bachelor of Literary & Cultural Studies (Hons)

 It took me until the second year of university to admit that I needed help along the way.
 This scholarship not only means that I can receive the support that will enable me to finish strong in my final year, it also showed me that trusting others by asking for help is not always a bad thing.
 I’ve worked extremely hard to get where I am today and to have that recognized by the Pinnacle Foundation makes me thankful in ways that words cannot describe.

 Adelaide SA, Bachelor of Law/Arts

 The vital support of the Pinnacle Foundation at this time in my academic career has been an overwhelming privilege to receive.
 This generous scholarship will not only help to relieve the financial burden of my full-time studies but will also provide me with a mentor who will help to foster my development as both a student and as a member of the LGBTIQ+ community.
 I look forward to working with such a remarkable foundation in 2014.